 The City of Terrace wishes to remind all residents that water sprinkling restrictions are in force year-round.

-- ODD numbered houses - ON ODD DAYS of the month
+- ODD numbered addresses – On ODD numbered days

-- EVEN numbered houses - ON EVEN DAYS of the month
+- EVEN numbered addresses – On EVEN numbered days

 These restrictions are required to ensure that adequate water supply is available for fire fighting purposes, and to keep the costs of delivering water to a minimum.
 As conditions warrant, further restrictions may be imposed if required, and these will be advertised.
 Please note under the City's Water Distribution and Sale Bylaw No. 1326-1993, violations may result in a minimum fine of $100.